 A sustainable city and a centre of research

-Lund is a quickly growing city with close to 120.000 inhabitants.
-The municipality has a political goal to reduce its environmental and climate impact substantially.
-Between the years of 1990 – 2020 Lund will decrease the total amount of GHG emissions by 50 %, including from the people living in the city.
+Lund is a fast growing city with close to 120 000 inhabitants.
+The municipality has a political goal to substantially reduce its environmental and climate impact.
+During the period 1990–2020 Lund will decrease the total amount of GHG emissions by 50 %, including the emissions from the people living in the city.
 In 2050 the GHG emissions should be nearly zero.
-As early as 2014 a decrease of 47 % was obtained compared to 1990.
+Already in 2014 a decrease of 47 % was obtained compared to 1990.

 Innovating low temperature district heating

 The Brunnshög district is an ambitious project, with the goal to offer the best research and innovation environment in the world and to showcase sustainable urban development.
-Fully developed the district will have 40,000 inhabitants and employees before 2050.
+Fully developed in 2050, up to 40 000 people will live and work in Brunnshög.
 Low-grade surplus heat recovered from the research facilities of ESS and MAX IV will heat the entire district.

 Forming a part of Brunnshög is the Science Village Scandinavia.
-Covering 18 hectares of land between the Max IV and ESS facilities, the plan is to build approximately 250,000 m2 of gross floor area to provide space for businesses, services, accommodation, leisure, educational facilities, campuses and research in the field of innovation and cutting edge material research etc. Local plans allow buildings up to eight floors high.
-There are several developers aiming to design the buildings for low-temperature heating which is optimally given the availability of large amounts of low-temperature heat from ESS and MAX IV.
+Covering 18 hectares of land between the MAX IV and ESS facilities, the plan is to build approximately 250 000 m2 of gross floor area to provide space for businesses, services, accommodation, leisure, educational facilities, campuses and research in the field of innovation and cutting edge material research etcetera.
+Local plans allow buildings up to eight floors high.
+There are several developers aiming to design the buildings for low-temperature heating, which is optimally given the availability of large amounts of low-temperature heat from ESS and MAX IV.

 Sources of heat production and temperature levels

 As in many Swedish cities, district heating in Lund first was constructed in the 1950’s and now covers most of the city.
-The production and distribution systems are operated by Kraftringen.
+The production and distribution systems are operated by the Kraftringen company.
 The main heat production unit is a large scale biofuel based CHP facility.
-Other important production units are a large scale geothermal system, a heat pump for recovery of heat from sewage water, district cooling heat pumps and other renewable energy sources.
+Other important production units are a large-scale geothermal system, a heat pump for recovery of heat from sewage, district cooling heat pumps and other renewable energy sources.

-The main source of low-grade heat will come from recycled fossil free waste heat from the ESS research facility.
-The total cooling demand for ESS is 29 megawatt (MW).
+The main source of low-grade heat will come from recycled fossil-free waste heat from the MAX IV research facility.
+The total cooling demand for MAX IV is 29 MW.
 In the preliminary design, the cooling is assumed to be split in three temperature levels as shown in the table below.
-5 MW at 55/35oC will be used for internal heating at ESS.
+5 MW at 55/35oC will be used for internal heating at MAX IV.
 Another part of the waste heat will supply the LTDH system.
-The aim is to reach at least 5 MW within the time limit of COOL DH.
+The aim is to reach at least 5 MW within the time limit of the COOL DH project.
 The system will be further expanded as the Brunnshög area develops.
 The residual waste heat will be delivered to the existing DH system in Lund.

 The low-grade heat source from cooling water at MAX IV is 6 MW and available for exploitation.
-The total available source of low-grade heat including ESS will grow to 250 GWh/y by 2025 with a maximum capacity of 40 MW.
-To utilize the low grade surplus heat, which is normally lost as cooling in a cooling tower, and supply low temperature district heating for the net in the COOL DH project it is necessary to develop and install an innovative heat exchanger coupling.
+The total available source of low-grade heat including ESS will grow to 250 GWh/year by 2025 with a maximum capacity of 40 MW.
+To utilize the low-grade surplus heat, which is normally lost as cooling in a cooling tower, and supply low temperature district heating for the net in the COOL DH project, it is necessary to develop and install an innovative heat exchanger coupling.